 It is tempting to want a God I can see physically when I am in pain.
 Because of this, I accuse Him of not caring enough to be here with me.
-This world is painful and I am human and I forget there is a good reason I can’t physically sit with Him.
+Unfortunately, this world is painful, and I am human, and I forget there is a good reason I can’t physically sit with Him.

-No matter how many times doubt invades my faith, I am confident that when I am weak and faithless, He remains faithful.
-In His own time and in His own way He reminds me;
+No matter how many times doubt invades my faith, I am confident that He remains faithful when I am weak and faithless.
+In His own time and in His way He reminds me;

 He is near

-His glory is seen all around; It is the hope found in the whisper of a kind word and a comforting smile.
-Also, it is the grace we find to continue on in the every day—even the gray, listless ones.
+His glory is seen all around; the hope is found in the whisper of a kind word and a comforting smile.
+Also, it is the grace we find to continue in the everyday—even the gray, listless ones.
 It shines down upon Jacob’s ladder, resting on evergreens set against an endless pale sky, which causes a girl at the end of her rope to bow in reverence.

 The beauty of this world and the majesty of a new day is simply His back as He passes by and lifts His hand.

-He is near after all (He is near to the brokenhearted…Psalm 34:18) and yes, my friend, he is listening.
-He is moving and working even when we do not see Him with our physical eyes.
+After all (He is near to the brokenhearted…Psalm 34:18), and yes, my friend, he is listening.
+He moves and works even when we do not see Him with our physical eyes.

 I wouldn’t be able to handle Him in all His glory sitting next to me.